-15.13 If disorder occurs at a meeting of the Council, the chairperson may action the meeting for a period of not more than fifteen (15) minutes and leave the chair.
-The Council, on reassembling, must on question put from the chairperson, dicide without debate whether the business is to be proceeded with or not.
-The clause applies to disorder arising from the conduct of members of the public as well as disorder arising from the conduct of Councillors.
+15.13 If disorder occurs at a meeting of the Council, the chairperson may adjourn the meeting for a period of not more than fifteen (15) minutes and leave the chair.
+The Council, on reassembling, must, on a question put from the chairperson, decide without debate whether the business is to be proceeded with or not.
+This clause applies to disorder arising from the conduct of members of the public as well as disorder arising from the conduct of Councillors.